Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 In this step we are going to leverage our document processing functions to prepare documents before turning the text into embeddings using Snowflake Cortex.
 These embeddings will be stored in a Snowflake Table using the new native VECTOR data type.

-> aside negative
-> NOTE: To get access to these features (currently in private preview) reach out to your Snowflake account team.

 ![App](assets/fig4.png)

 **Step 1**.
 Create the table where we are going to store the chunks and vectors for each PDF.
 Note here the usage of the new VECTOR data type: